Bamboo and Woven Wood Shades

 Learn more about the popular, versatile, and eco-friendly window shades that are always in style.

-Bamboo and woven wood shades never seem to go out of style.
+Bamboo shades and Woven wood shades never seem to go out of style.
 In the past they were an especially popular choice for sunrooms or bohemian living rooms because they let so much light in though the gaps of their loose weave.
 Well a lot has changed over the years and woven wood shades are now available in a much wider range of colors, textures, and lining options.
 Now they can be the perfect window covering solution for any room and any decor style.
 While this new versatility brought them back into popularity, their eco-friendly materials have only further endeared them to a whole new generation of people seeking ecologically-responsible window treatments for their home.
-Read on to learn the difference between bamboo window shades and woven wood shades, what rooms they are most popular in, and why they are an eco-friendly choice.
+Read on to learn the difference between bamboo wood window shades and woven wood shades, what rooms they are most popular in, and why they are an eco-friendly window shades choice.

 Lined woven wood shades with edge-binding